imranDev20/ecommerce-client/README.md

 Each page in the `pages` directory contains a `components` folder where the components specific to that page are kept.
 This structure helps maintain a clean separation of concerns and keeps components organized.
 The `components` folder inside the root of the page directory is used to keep all the components for the root index.tsx file, so basically all the components in the home page.

-## Material UI v5

-The project is built using Material-UI (MUI) version 5.
-MUI provides a powerful and flexible way to style your components while following the latest design guidelines.

 ### Component Naming